stevenguh/LwwElementSet.Net/README.md

 - `Merge(LwwElementSet<T> set)`
 - `ToList()`

-`DateTime.Now.Ticks` may be used as timestamp for when events are at least 10ms apart.
-Although using real time clock maybe fine in the a single computer.
-The timestamp is used to prove the ordering to the event.
-Hence, the choice of timestamp is curial to correctness of the data structure.
+The choice of timestamp is curial to the correctness of the data structure because it is used to provide the ordering of the events.
+Using real time clock maybe fine in a single computer.
+For example, vanilla `DateTime.Now.Ticks` may be used as timestamp for when events are at around 30ms apart.
+The exact timing varies on different computer.

+The following code is a simple example that counts the ticks up when the `DateTime.Now.Ticks` returns the same ticks since last accessed.
+It could be used when one wants to provide ordered timestamp when the events are microsecond apart.
+Noted that the `OrderedTime` has not yet been tested.

+    public static class OrderedTime
+    {
+        private static long _ticks = 0;
+        private static object _lock = new object();
+        public static long Ticks
+        {
+            get
+            {
+                lock (_lock)
+                {
+                    long currentTicks = DateTime.Now.Ticks;
+                    return _ticks = (currentTicks > _ticks) ? currentTicks : _ticks + 1;
+                }
+            }
+        }
+    }

 Below are all possible combinations of add and remove operations.
 A(elements,...) is the state of the add set.
 R(elements...) is the state of the remove set.
 An element is a tuple with (value, timestamp). add(element) and remove(element) are the operations.